marcogulli01/Coding_challenges/README.md

-# Python_coding
+# Hackerrank solutions

-The scripts in this repo show the solution of some coding challenges proposed on some platforms such as Hackerrank.
+The scripts in this repo show the solution of some coding challenges proposed on Hackerrank